jaykay12/tech/_posts/2020-9-3-java-exception-handling.md

 ---
 layout: post
 title: Advanced Java - III - Exception Handling
-categories: [Java, Core]
+categories: [Java]
 ---

-In Java, an exception is an event that disrupts the normal flow of the program.
+Exception is an event which disrupts the normal program flow

 `Exception Handling` is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException etc.